Breast screening

 Why are women under 50 not invited for screening?

-Over 80% of breast cancers occur in women over 50 and the risk continues to increase with age.
+Over 80% of breast cancers occur in women over the age of 50 and the risk continues to increase with age.

 Younger women also have denser breast tissue, which can make the x-ray image less clear and changes harder to identify.